caedm/cabs/agent/README.md

 information.

 ### Linux
-Copy the `app/` directory to the machine and run `app/install.sh`.
+Run `make linux` to create an archive named `build/cabsagent-linux-<version>.zip`.
+Copy the contents to the target machine and run `install.sh`.
 This will install the agent to `/opt/cabsagent/`.
 After installation, edit `/opt/cabsagent/cabsagent.conf` as needed.
 Start the service with `systemctl start cabsagent`.
 Set it to start on boot with `systemctl enable cabsagent`.

+You can update the service simply by running `install.sh` again followed by `systemctl restart cabsagent`.
+The install script won't overwrite `cabsagent.conf`, so make sure to manually add in any changes you need.

 ### Windows
 #### Building